kevinyswong/kevinyswong.github.io/index.md

 end, that there was no more, have we tapped into the wavelength of what it means to be alive, a fragile collection of stardust that wonders its place among the stars?
-Writing's music cannot express cataclysmic paroxysms as purely as music in the plain, heard over shut eyes—I am reminded of Michael Nyman TIME LAPSE.
+Writing's music cannot express cataclysmic paroxysms as purely as music in the plain, heard over shut eyes—I am reminded of Michael Nyman's TIME LAPSE.
 And so too I am reminded of Hesse: "Eternity is a mere moment, just long enough for a joke."